GMH-Code/PK2/README.md

 Renderer
 --------

-There are some differences regarding the display:

-- Automatic fullscreen mode is not currently supported, but you can switch your browser into fullscreen mode manually.
-- You can switch between linear and nearest neighbour resampling in the menu, if you prefer a sharper look.
+You can switch between linear and nearest neighbour resampling in the menu, if you prefer a sharper look.
 The browser is asked to handle this, and it requires the (supplied) custom HTML template.

 Audio
 -----